 The future CAP will be an important instrument in managing the transition to sustainable food production systems and to strengthen the efforts of European farmers to contribute to the climate objectives and biodiversity commitments of the EU.
 Given the new policy needs, an increase in the number and type of indicators is expected.
-Consequently, new data sources will be required, and existing data sources need to be exploited more efficiently, avoiding duplication and potentially allowing scope for collection of new types of data.
+Consequently, new data sources will be required and existing data sources need to be exploited more efficiently, avoiding duplication and potentially allowing scope for collection of new types of data.

-Among the objectives of the MEF4CAP project is to analyse agricultural technologies and their potential contribution to CAP monitoring and evaluation.
+One of the most important among the objectives of the MEF4CAP project is to analyse agricultural technologies and their potential for contributing in CAP monitoring and evaluation.
 The first outcomes on this analysis are documented in D2.1 "Landscape of agri-food ICT technologies within the EU" and D2.3 "Identified new technological opportunities from collaboration with EU projects and initiatives".
-This deliverable, entitled D2.2 "Best practices on the adoption of ICT agricultural technological solutions" aims to go a step further and describes exemplar, real-world cases of agricultural technologies utilization that will concurrently address multiple purposes addressing both the need for sustainable and transparent farming practices.
-In the context of MEF4CAP project the term "best-practices" is associated with the following set of high-level principles that ICT agri-tech solutions need to address:
+This deliverable, entitled D2.2 "Best practices on the adoption of ICT agricultural technological solutions" aims to go a step further and describes exemplar, real-world cases of agricultural technologies utilisation that are concurrently serving two objectives:

-- a) Support the realisation of good and sustainable agricultural practices that provide clear benefits for the farmers and the environment. - b) Technologies of a high TRL level with significant penetration in agricultural production. - c) Complementarity and interoperability among different technologies. - d) The use of technologies generates farm level ground truth evidence (e.g., data logs) about the applied agricultural practices that can potentially be utilised for the monitoring and evaluation of relevant policies.
+- a) The implementation of good and sustainable agricultural practices that provide clear benefits for the farmers and the environment - b) The provision of farm level ground truth evidences of the applied agricultural practices that can potentially be utilised for the monitoring and evaluation of agricultural related policies (CAP).